Negligence on the part of hospital staff or midwives can lead to birth injuries.

 Chicago Birth Injury Lawyers

 Parents of babies who suffer birth injuries due to negligence on part of hospital staff or a midwife should consult with a Chicago birth injury lawyer to understand their legal options.
-Call Willens Injury Law Offices today at (312) 957-4166 for a free consultation with an experienced attorney.
+Call Willens & Baez today at (312) 957-4166 for a free consultation with an experienced attorney.